Nishani18/farmerapp/README.md

 <h3 align="center">🌱 A Farmer Expenditure Application 📱</h3>

-Krishi Mithra is a mobile application designed for farmers to keep track of their expenses and gain insights into their financial management.
+Krishi Nidhi is a mobile application designed for farmers to keep track of their expenses and gain insights into their financial management.
 It is built on the React Native Expo platform, using a stack of Redux, Node.js, Express.js, and MongoDB.

 ## Features 📜